DefaultaideN/EncodeBoosting/README.md

 Visualize.ipynb is the code for the visualizing of heatmaps.
 You need trained models to perform this progress.
 ### Plot_decompose
 Plot_decompose.ipynb is the visualizing and PCA part.
 Results were used in encode_boosting.ipynb.
+## Contact
+If you have any questions about this project, please feel free to contact us:
+### Email:
+guohongxiang@buaa.edu.cn
+chenzk0429@gmail.com
+forview1235@gmail.com